REUSABLE HOTELS - OTHER INITIATIVES

 Occasionally, reusable items may get broken or lost.
 Ensure that protocols are put in place for checking the state of reusable items at the end of each stay, and putting in orders for new items with your procurement manager.

-F. Implement borrow program
+STEP 6 - Implement borrow program

 You’re now ready to implement your program!